 Eastern gray squirrel (Sciurus carolinensis) tracks in the backyard.

-Eastern gray squirrel tracks in the snow that can be found in between the trees in the backyard.
+Eastern gray squirrel tracks in the snow can be found in between the trees in the backyard.

 Wild turkey (Meleagris gallopavo) tracks from a flock that was moving through the backyard.